-- iii.
-The amount allocable to each Developer (whose financing has been completed) of costs and expenses incurred by the Corporation in the administration of the indemnity contract or agreement, any program established in connection with the financing of a Development, and any obligations of the Corporation, including an annual accounting and/or audit of the financial records and affairs of the Corporation.
-The amount of costs or expenses paid or incurred by the Corporation under this clause will be divided and allocated equally among all Developers whose financings have been completed. - m.
+- m.
 Changes in Fees.
 The Corporation reserves the right at any time to change, increase or reduce the fees payable under this RFP.
 All fees imposed subsequent to closing by the Corporation under this RFP will be imposed in such amounts as will provide funds, as nearly as may be practical, equal to that amount necessary to pay the administrative costs of conducting the business and affairs of the Corporation, plus reasonable reserves therefore. - n.
 Failure to Timely Pay Fees and Costs.
 The Corporation will not consider submissions for future transactions proposed by Developers who are delinquent in the payment of any fees described herein. - 13.
 Document Preparation.
 Bond Counsel will have the primary responsibility for the preparation of the legal instruments and documents to be utilized in connection with the financing of the Development by the Corporation.
 No bonds or other obligations will be sold or delivered unless the legality and validity thereof have been approved by Bond Counsel.
 The Developer and its legal counsel shall cooperate fully with Bond Counsel, the Financial Advisor, the Issuer's Counsel and the Corporation's agents in the preparation of such materials. - 14.
 Material Changes to Financing Structure.
 Any and all material proposed changes to the financing structure, ownership of the Development, or scope or materials of or for the Proposed Development, from that set forth in the application must be disclosed to the Corporation immediately in writing and approved by the Corporation. - 15.
 Time Limits.
 In the event that the Development does not close within the time frame established by the Corporation, the Corporation reserves the right to terminate its participation in the financing. - 16.
 Final Approval by the Corporation.
 The Corporation's Board will consider final action on the Bonds after the completion of the public hearings and upon recommendation by the Corporation's staff.
 If approved, the Board will adopt a resolution, in such form as is recommended by Bond Counsel, authorizing the issuance of obligations to provide financing for the Development.
 Final approval will be granted only upon: - a.
-Receipt by the Board of evidence satisfactory to it that the Developer has complied in all material respects with this RFP not otherwise waived by the Board; and
+Receipt by the Board of evidence satisfactory to it that the Developer has complied in all material respects with this RFP not otherwise waived by the Board; and - b.
+An affirmative determination of the Board that:

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals